code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

   - PowerShell
   - MISC
 toc: true
-summary: "A summary"
+summary: "A step-by-step guide on how to customize your PowerShell profile to show all the necessary Git-related info using OhMyPosh."
 images:
   - /blog/ohmyposh-integrated-terminal-powershell/featuredImage.png
 ---

-The content of the blog you are reading right now is stored in a GIT repository.
-Every time I create an article, I create a new GIT Branch to isolate the updates.
+The content of the blog you are reading right now is stored in a Git repository.
+Every time I create an article, I create a new Git Branch to isolate the changes.

-To generate the skeleton of the articles I use the command line; in particular, given that I'm using Windows 11, I use the **Integrated Terminal**, which allows you to customize the style, the fonts, and so on of every terminal configured in the settings.
+To generate the skeleton of the articles, I use the command line (well, I generally use PowerShell); in particular, given that I'm using both Windows 10 Windows 11 - depending on the laptop I'm working on - I use the **Integrated Terminal**, which allows you to define the style, the fonts, and so on of every terminal configured in the settings.

 ![Windows terminal with default style](./windows-terminal-default.png)

-It's a pretty basic setup, and I want to customize it.
-I want to show the status of the GIT repository, including:
+The default setup is pretty basic: no info is shown, except for the current path - I want to customize the appearance.
+I want to show the status of the Git repository, including:

 - repository name
 - branch name